Digirolamo/pythonicqt/README.md

 Note: We are still moving files over from a private repo into this repo.
 This project should not be relied upon until the migration is complete.
 As of 8/17/2015 20% has been moved here.
 #PythonicQt
-PythonicQt is an MIT licensed Python package that wraps and expands PySide to make development more Pythonic.
+PythonicQt is an MIT licensed Python package that wraps and expands PySide to make development more pythonic.

 Many classes in PySide do not fit a Pythonic paradigm.
 This package aims to subclass PySide classes and provide more python ways of using the classes.
 For example, having a context manager for the opening of a `QFile`.
 In addition to enhancing existing PySide classes, the package aims to provide new convenient boilerplate implementations of Models and Widgets.
-The `ListModel` is an example.
-A python-like list that is also a `QAbstractListWidget`.
+The `ListModel` is an example; it is python-like list that is also a subclass of `QAbstractListModel`.

 ##Planned/Implemented Features